jackreimers/Injact/README.md

 ### Property Injection
 > **Note**
-> Properties can be injected into regardless of whether they have a setter.
+> Properties can be injected into regardless of whether or not they have a setter.

 Decorate a property with `[Inject]` or `[InjectOptional]` to have it injected into.